 - Section 5317 New Freedom Program: FTA Section 5317 was created by SAFETEA to provide formula funding for new public transportation services and public transportation alternatives beyond those required by ADA to assist persons with disabilities.
 MAP-21 eliminated Section 5317 as a separate program and combined its function and funds with the Section 5310 program (see above).
-Several projects in the TIP include Section 5317 funds programmed in previous years. - Section 5337 State of Good Repair Program: FTA Section 5337 is a funding program created by MAP-21 to replace the Section 5309 Fixed Guideway Modernization program (see above).
+Several projects in the TIP include Section 5317 funds programmed in previous years. - Section 5337 State of Good Repair Program: FTA Section 5337 is a funding program created by MAP-21.
 Eligible uses of the funds include the replacement and rehabilitation of fixed guideway assets including railcars, ferry vessels, buses operating in HOV lanes, and related infrastructure.
 Projects are limited to replacement and rehabilitation, or capital projects required to maintain public transportation systems in a state of good repair.
-The funds are distributed by FTA to the four large urbanized areas of San Francisco-Oakland, San Jose, Concord and Antioch based on service factors.
+The funds are apportioned by FTA to the four large urbanized areas of San Francisco-Oakland, San Jose, Concord and Antioch based on service factors.
 MTC programs the Section 5337 funds using the same criteria and schedule as the FTA Section 5307 funds (see above).